-An easy “fix and forget” barbecue pulled pork recipe where you control the taste by slathering with your favorite barbecue sauce.
+An easy "fix and forget" Slow Cooker BBQ Pulled Pork recipe where you control the taste by slathering with your favorite barbecue sauce.

 Super Bowl Sunday is almost here!
 You are seeing recipes appear anywhere and everywhere for the best football party food.
 You can find some of my favorites over on my right sidebar, along with a big round up here.

 This week I'll be sharing more recipes that will be perfect for this year's Super Bowl Sunday.
 We are hosting a few friends, so I'm serving this pulled pork as a main dish along with some appetizer staples like soft pretzels and chips and salsa.

 This is my new "go-to" pulled pork recipe.
 I love easy flavor.
 And, adding flavor to this pulled pork is definitely easy.
 Quickly toss together a spice rub, massage it into the meat, let it slowly cook then pour in your favorite sauce!

 Serve this pork alongside your favorite southern sides, throw on a few tortillas for tacos, or have a sandwich.
 We've been enjoying it as sandwiches on buttery cornbread yeast buns, a recipe I'll be sharing tomorrow. 🙂